daedon/Fooocus-API-XYZ/README.md

 20
 ```

-Note that the characters in the 1st 3 positions of the file names determine the order the images will be generated.
+Note that the characters in the first 3 positions of the file name determines the order the images will be generated.

-The above parameter files will generate the following output.
+The above parameter files will generate the following output:
 ```
 Job "myJob" has 13 parameters:
   ['base_model', 'resolution', 'steps', 'guidance_scale', 'image_number', 'negative_prompt', 'performance', 'prompt', 'refiner_model', 'refiner_switch', 'seed', 'sharpness', 'style']